bkzzzz/atlas/README.md

 npm run build
 ```

-### Repository safety

-- Never commit `.env.local`, API keys, tokens, or other credentials.
+### Security and operational safeguards

-- Local SQLite databases are intentionally excluded from version control.
+- Secrets and provider credentials are kept server-side and excluded from version control.
-- Commit `prisma/schema.prisma` and migration files, not a local database file.
+- Generation requests use short-lived authorization and server-side validation.
-- Uploaded references and generated assets may contain private creative material; use appropriate data and access practices for your environment.
+- Uploaded references and generated assets are treated as private project data.
-- Generation calls can incur API usage costs.
-Avoid retrying requests blindly after network or provider errors.
+- Database schema and migrations are versioned without committing local database files.

 ## Roadmap